Strava vs Runkeeper: which of these popular running apps is best for you?

 Although primarily used for cycling and running, you can log many many different sports from rollerblading to skiing, and view your training timeline or a feed of workouts from all the athletes you follow.
 A lot of famous athletes are on Strava so this is a major excitement for fan boys and girls.
 You can create clubs for your friends to join and log mileage together, and join challenges from Strava and other brands that give you a discount coupon or similar incentive for completing them.
 You can give other athletes kudos (a thumbs up), comment on their efforts, and compete with them or yourself for the fastest time over various ‘segments’ – pre-decided sections of path or road.

-Strava Summit premium option
+Stava subscription premium option

 Many runners are totally satisfied with the free version of Strava for logging all their runs, cross training and workouts and accessing a small amount of post-run analysis.
-However upgrading to the premium Strava Summit option is only $5/£4 per month (billed annually) and this gives you access to pretty much every juicy running stat you could ever hope to analyse including advanced heart rate and power data, segment leaderboards and your own past segment efforts to see how your performance changes over time.
+However upgrading to the premium Strava subscription option is $11.99/£8.99 per month (billed annually) and this gives you access to pretty much every juicy running stat you could ever hope to analyse including advanced heart rate and power data, segment leaderboards and your own past segment efforts to see how your performance changes over time.

 Screengrabs from Runkeeper app